PADDLE GEORGIA 2020

 - Conduct water monitoring to identify pollution problems

 Paddle Georgia Canoe-A-Thon Prizes!

 Help Georgia’s rivers and win great prizes while you’re doing it!
-2019 prizes will be listed as they are secured.
-This is what we have so far:
+2021 prizes will be listed as they are secured.
+This is what we’ve secured so far!

-- A kayak from Cedar Creek Park RV & Outdoor Center – Details TBA
+- A kayak from Cedar Creek Outdoor Center ($1000 gift certificate for the boat of your choice)

 How to Get Your Canoe-A-Thon Started

 We have made it easier than ever to solicit donations from friends, family, neighbors, co-workers and, yes, even strangers by signing-up for FirstGiving, an online service for event-based fundraising.
 Here’s how it works:

 Option 1 – Raise Funds Online (of course, the best option):

 - Go to (website link coming soon!)

 - Click on Register to set-up your account.